tabcat/rough-opal/REPORT.md

 At the start of the grant, the protocol and implementation shared the name `opal`.
 The grant proposal and the implementation's repo mentioned possible name changes.
-Names have been changed for the protocol and implementation to `opalsnt` and `welo`, respectively.
+Names have been changed for the protocol and implementation to `hldb` and `welo`, respectively.
-The project now has its own Github org located at https://[github.com/opalsnt](github.com/opalsnt).
+The project now has its own Github org located at https://[github.com/hldb](github.com/hldb).

 Two significant changes involve removing `Zzzync replicator` and `Heavy Testing` from this grant's roadmap.